The Crazyflie® box contains the following items. Make sure that you have all of them before you start assembling.

 You can fly the Crazyflie either from a mobile device or a computer.

-Using your computer requires a Crazyradio 2.0 or Crazyradio PA and a gamepad but give you more options and greater control.
+Using your computer requires a Crazyradio 2.0 or Crazyradio PA but will give you more options and greater control.
+If you want to fly the Crazyflie manually you can use a gamepad of your choice connected to your computer alongside the Crazyradio.

 Continue reading the installing on a computer section if you want to use your computer.

-It is really easy to install the app and connect to the Crazyflie.
+It is really easy to install the app and connect to the Crazyflie and get it flying.
+It might demand some extra piloting skills though.
 All you need is an Android or iOS device that supports Bluetooth Low Energy (BLE).

 The Crazyflie client is available for Android and iOS.